by Matt Slick

 I stared at this frail body for several minutes and reprimanded myself for my carelessness.
 Guilt rose up in me and I allowed it to wash over me and thrash my soul.
 I deserved this guilt-whipping.
 I did not know why this small death bothered me so much, but it did.
 It surprised me to feel such pain.
 My heart broke little by little, and then I became silent and still and sat down next to it.
 The soft sounds of the forest filled my ears.
 I had never heard them before.

 Then, I could feel the eyes of its inhabitants staring at me even though I could not see any of them.
 They were examining the one who had violated their place.
 They were afraid of me and wisely hid themselves the same as they had while I was thrashing about the forest, arrogantly calling out for Goedus to appear.
 They were right to hide.
 I felt shame in their presence for hurting one of their own for no other reason than my carelessness.

 Then the forest grew silent.

 The quietness in the woods was obvious.
 It made me wonder what was wrong.
-Was there a predator of some kind eyeing me, waiting to deal out some sort of retribution for my offense?
+Was there a predator of some kind eyeing me, waiting to deal out some sort of retribution for my offense in this place?
 I grew anxious and afraid.
 It was time to leave.
-I glanced back at the rabbit one last time, feeling guilty.
-But, I was afraid and had to leave, so I stood up quickly and turned around only to be started half out of my wits.
+I glanced back at the rabbit one last time, feeling guilty for not burying it.
+But, I was afraid and had to leave, so I stood up quickly and turned around,only to be started half out of my wits.

 There hovering in mid air was a creature I had never seen before.
 It resembled a bird with soft, pleasant colors.
 Its wings beat quickly and silently.
 I could feel the wind made by its flight.
 At first I thought it would attack but I quickly realized this creature was not there to fight.
 After a moment, the impossible thought hit me.
 Is this Goedus?